-Section 9.2 explains this checker and tells you how to run it.
+Section 10.2 explains this checker and tells you how to run it.

-15.6 Why is there no declarative syntax for writing type rules?
+17.7 Why is there no declarative syntax for writing type rules?

-A type system implementer can declaratively specify the type qualifier hierarchy (Section 13.3.1) and the type introduction rules (Section 13.4.1).
-However, the Checker Framework does not offer a declarative syntax for specifying type-checking rules (Section 13.5).
+A type system implementer can declaratively specify the type qualifier hierarchy (Section 15.3.1) and the type introduction rules (Section 15.4.1).
+However, the Checker Framework does not offer a declarative syntax for specifying type-checking rules (Section 15.5).
 A declarative syntax might be more concise, more readable, and more verifiable than a procedural syntax.

-Unfortunately, researchers have not yet devised a declarative syntax that is adequate for realistic type systems.
-A technical paper [PAC+08] discusses some previous attempts.
+Previous attempts to devise a declarative syntax for realistic type systems have failed; see a technical paper [PAC+08] for a discussion.
 When an adequate syntax exists, then the Checker Framework can be extended to support it.

-15.7 Why not just use a bug detector (like FindBugs)?
+17.8 Why not just use a bug detector (like FindBugs)?